JeremieRodon/lambda-appsync/README.md

 - 📦 Performance-optimized batching support
 - 🛡️ Flexible request validation hooks (e.g. for advanced authentication flows)

+## Known limitations

+The framework currently has limited support for certain GraphQL schema features:

+- GraphQL unions are not supported and will be ignored by the macro
+- GraphQL interfaces are not directly supported, though concrete types that implement interfaces will work correctly

+We actively track user needs around these features.
+If your project requires union or interface support, please open a GitHub issue detailing your use case and expected implementation.
+Your feedback helps us prioritize future development work and determine the best way to implement these features in a type-safe manner.

 ## Installation

 Add this dependency to your `Cargo.toml`: